The Corporate Tax Planning Law Review: Malaysia

 Ownership structure of related parties

 Unlike countries such as Australia and the United States, Malaysia does not allow income tax consolidation where wholly owned or majority-owned companies are treated as a single entity for income tax purposes.
-The ITA does, however, offer group relief for related companies35 incorporated in and resident in Malaysia in respect of the transfer or surrender of losses.36
+The ITA does, however, offer group relief for related companies37 incorporated and resident in Malaysia in respect of the transfer or surrender of losses.38

 Under Section 44A of the ITA, a company (the 'surrendering company') could surrender not more than 70 per cent of its adjusted loss in a year of assessment to one or more related companies (the 'claimant company'), with no time limitation.
-However, from 2019 onwards, group relief is only available to new companies.
-Losses can only be surrendered immediately after 12 months from the date the company first commences operation and only for three consecutive years of assessment.37
+However, from 2019 onwards, group relief is available only to new companies.
+Losses can be surrendered only immediately after 12 months from the date the company first commences operation and only for three consecutive years of assessment.39 If the surrendering and claimant companies are owned indirectly by a third company (that is also resident and incorporated in Malaysia) through medium-sized companies, those medium-sized companies must now also be resident and incorporated in Malaysia from the year of assessment 2022 onwards.

-While group relief is certainly advantageous, businesses should be aware that where a surrendering company furnishes an incorrect return in respect of the amount of loss surrendered, the company may be liable to a penalty equal to the amount of tax that had been undercharged on the claimant company in consequence of the incorrect information.38
+Although group relief is certainly advantageous, businesses should be aware that where a surrendering company furnishes an incorrect return in respect of the amount of loss surrendered, the company may be liable to a penalty equal to the amount of tax that had been undercharged on the claimant company in consequence of the incorrect information.40

 Domestic intercompany transactions

 In Malaysia, transactions between related domestic companies are subject to the same legislative provisions and rules that govern international intercompany transactions, which are discussed below.
-Even though there may be no erosion of the Malaysian tax base given that both companies are taxable in Malaysia, pricing manipulation could alter the tax incidence of the related entities by shifting profits between loss-making and profit-making companies.
-Thus, it would be prudent for groups of companies to maintain proper transfer pricing documentation in respect of their domestic intercompany transactions, especially where there are differences in the tax incentives enjoyed by the related companies or where different tax rates are applicable to them.
+Even though there might be no erosion of the Malaysian tax base, given that both companies are taxable in Malaysia, pricing manipulation could alter the tax incidence of the related entities by shifting profits between loss-making and profit-making companies.
+Thus, domestic groups of companies are required to maintain proper transfer pricing documentation in respect of their domestic intercompany transactions, especially where there are differences in the tax incentives enjoyed by the related companies or where different tax rates are applicable to them.

 Nevertheless, tax benefits are available in the form of exemptions on stamp duty or real property gains tax (RPGT).
-Relief from stamp duty is available for reconstructions or amalgamations of companies39 or for the transfer of property between associated companies,40 subject of course to the fulfilment of certain conditions.
-Similarly, RPGT relief may be granted where real property is transferred between companies in the same group to bring about greater efficiency in operation or transferred between companies in any scheme of reorganisation, reconstruction or amalgamation.41
+Relief from stamp duty is available for reconstructions or amalgamations of companies41 or for the transfer of property between associated companies,42 subject, of course, to the fulfilment of certain conditions.
+Similarly, RPGT relief may be granted where real property is transferred between companies in the same group to bring about greater efficiency in operation or transferred between companies in any scheme of reorganisation, reconstruction or amalgamation.43

 International intercompany transactions

 Apart from the ESR as described above, Malaysia has implemented transfer pricing legislation in an effort to counter BEPS.
-Cross-border related party transactions are subject to the transfer pricing provisions in the ITA as well as the Income Tax (Transfer Pricing) Rules 2012 (the TP Rules).
-Businesses must ensure that their intercompany transactions are priced at arm's length in accordance with traditional transactional methods (comparable uncontrolled price method, resale price method, or cost plus method) or if impractical, transactional profit methods (profit split method or the transactional net margin method).42 Section 140A of the ITA empowers the IRB to substitute the price in respect of a related party transaction to reflect an arm's-length price of the transaction.
+Cross-border related-party transactions are subject to the transfer pricing provisions in the ITA as well as the Income Tax (Transfer Pricing) Rules 2012.
+Businesses must ensure that their intercompany transactions are priced at arm's length in accordance with traditional transactional methods (comparable uncontrolled price method, resale price method or cost plus method) or, if impractical, transactional profit methods (the profit split method or the transactional net margin method).44 Section 140A of the ITA empowers the IRB to substitute the price in respect of a related-party transaction to reflect an arm's-length price of the transaction.
+In addition, the IRB can also disregard any transaction structure where the economic substance of that transaction differs from its form, or where the arrangement would not have been adopted by independent persons behaving in a commercially rational manner.
+On top of that, the IRB may now also impose a surcharge of 5 per cent on any transfer pricing adjustment made.

-Companies are also required to maintain contemporaneous transfer pricing documentation setting out, among others, the organisational structure of the business, the nature of the business, the controlled transaction, selection of the transfer pricing method, and comparability, functional and risk analyses.43 Given that the IRB has seven years to raise an additional assessment,44 businesses should ensure that their documentation is in order.
+Companies are also required to maintain contemporaneous transfer pricing documentation setting out, among other things, the organisational structure of the business; the nature of the business; the controlled transaction; selection of the transfer pricing method; and comparability, functional and risk analyses.45 Beginning 1 January 2021, the failure to provide the contemporaneous transfer pricing documentation on request of the IRB is an offence and could result in a fine of between 20,000 and 100,000 ringgit.46 Given that the IRB has seven years to raise an additional assessment,47 businesses should ensure that their documentation is in order.

 iii Third-party transactions